matush-v/AllNightLong/README.md

     * Might have issues with privacy

 * Prettify
-  * Faint lines for each depth - SEAN
+  * Faint lines for each depth - SEAN (got first depth done, use for loop to get next two)
+  * Bug where the Hold to Finsih overlay shows up in top left corner upon multiple refresh

 * Add site feedback/suggestions button - SEAN
 * Ensure that everything still works with bad user input